jakaspeh/jakaspeh.github.io/_posts/2016-01-11-data-races.md

 Data race
 ---------

-The problem, which we had in [the last blog post](/blog/2016/01/arguments.html) (`{%raw%}arguments.cpp{%endraw%}`), was the messy output of the program.
+The problem, which we had in [the last article](/blog/2016/01/arguments.html) (`{%raw%}arguments.cpp{%endraw%}`), was the messy output of the program.
 Namely, there were two sentences in one line and also some blank lines appeared: